JimmyKenMerchant/raspi_pico/README.md

 * Phaser is using an all-pass filter.
 In default, this sweeps the depth (delay time) of the all-pass filter.
 In an output mode, this sweeps the coefficient of the function of the all-pass filter.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator to sweep, and ADC2 is for the threshold to start the oscillator to sweep.
 There are output modes.
 The low state on Switch-1 sets sets the mode to sweep coefficient.
 The low state on Switch-2 sets the deep depth of the Phaser.

 * Planets is using a high-pass filter.
 ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
 Unlike the Phaser, this effect doesn't have any oscillator.
 There are output modes.
 The low state on Switch-1 sets low-pass filter mode.
 The low state on Switch-2 sets band-pass filter mode.
 The world of wah-wah says a band-pass filter is essential, but in my experience, the high-pass filter is the best for wah-wah.
-Caution that this effect easily makes resonance by high level input on the high value of the coefficient.
+This uses digital filters, and the effectiveness of filters is different from the one of analogue filters.
+I called this as the galactic Planets because of this difference between digital and analogue (in other words, this effect was hard to be achieved).

 * Distortion is simulating non-linear amplification.
 ADC0 is for the audio input.
 There are output modes.
 The low state on Switch-1 sets the fuzz mode.
 The low state on Switch-2 sets the high distortion mode.